 Home Features Getting Started Examples Documentation Contributing Sponsorship Usage

-dlib is a general-purpose library for game engine development in D language.
+dlib is a general-purpose library written in D language for game and graphics developers.
 It provides basic building blocks for writing graphics-intensive applications: containers, data streams, linear algebra and image decoders.

 dlib is cross-platform, it supports Windows, Linux and all POSIX-compliant systems.
-It is fully written in D2 and has no external dependencies aside D's standard library, Phobos.
+It has no external dependencies aside D's standard library.

 dlib is distributed under the Boost Software License, Version 1.0.
 You are free to use, copy, modify and redistribute dlib, even in closed-source products.
 The only requirement is to keep the license and copyright notice in all source code copies.